 Instructions

-- Chop beans into halves.
+- Cut green beans into halves.
 Cut potato and bell pepper into long slices.

-- Heat oil in a skillet/pan, stir fry beans and potato for a minute on low heat.
+- Heat oil in a skillet/pan, stir fry beans and the potatoes for a minute on low heat.

-- Sprinkle salt and black pepper and stir well.
+- Stir in salt and black pepper and mix well.

 - Cover and cook for 5 minutes on low heat.